Skip to main content

 MEDIUM PREVALENCE

-Nuts are used in some desserts and dishes
+Nuts turn up in some desserts and a few savory dishes

 COMMONLY FOUND IN: